hostilefork/rebol-whitespacers/README.md

 *a language designed for implementing whitespace interpreters*.

 A dialect is made as a library which defines a CATEGORY and OPERATION.
-This allows the `whitespace.reb` code to be written in a way that naturally mirrors the specification.
+This allows the `whitespace.r` code to be written in a way that naturally mirrors the specification.

 Here is a small piece of that from the "Stack Manipulation" category: